mahmoodn/gpu-bench-suite/gromacs/readme.md

 Input ile is `nvt.gro` which is provided locally

 If you have multiple GPUs, you can built gmx with mpi.
-Therefore, you have multiple gmx_mpi process on GPU
+Therefore, you have multiple gmx_mpi processes on GPU

 ```
 cmake .. -DGMX_MPI=on -DGMX_GPU=on -DCMAKE_INSTALL_PREFIX=/opt/gromacs-2018.2/single -DGMX_BUILD_OWN_FFTW=ON